metagenomics/metagenomics-tk/docs/modules/export.md

 where `SAMPLE` is the name of the sample.

-You can read [here](https://gitlab.ub.uni-bielefeld.de/cmg/emgb/emgb-server/-/tree/master#quick-start) how to start EMGB and how to use these files to import a dataset.
+You can read more [here](https://gitlab.ub.uni-bielefeld.de/cmg/emgb/emgb-server/-/tree/master#quick-start) about how to start EMGB and use these files to import a dataset.